BrendanGasparin/100-days-of-code-2022/log.md

 1. N/A (Can't post work because it is not live.
 Check Twitter for a screenshot.)

+### Day 21: May 31, 2022

+**Today's Progress:** Completed Pset 4 problem Filter-more from online [CS50](https://cs50.harvard.edu/x/) course.

+**Thoughts:** This problem took me days, and I got so frustrated with it that I began whatever "multiverse project" is in order to escape it.
+But after a couple of days of reflection I started to wonder if the error was in the kernel arrays and not the main code.
+So I woke up today and looked and there was a kernel error, corrupting everything.
+I immediately reduced the error pixels to only the bottom row.
+The adrenaline burst was huge.
+I quickly fixed the bottom row and posted on Facebook and Twitter about it.
+I am so excited to have finally finished this program.

+**Link(s) to work**
+1. N/A (Can't post work because of academic integrity policy.)

+### Day 22: June 1, 2022

+**Today's Progress:** Continued work on multiverse project, doing this [OOP PHP Login System](https://www.youtube.com/playlist?list=PLfdtiltiRHWF5Rhuk7k4UAU1_yLAZzhWc) tutorial to try and create a login system.

+**Thoughts:** OOP PHP seems very complicated, or at least this tutorial does.
+I strongly suspect I am going to have to teach myself the basics of PHP from the ground up to complete this project..

+**Link(s) to work**
+1. N/A (Not live yet.)

 <hr />

 # 100 Days Of Code (2021) - Log